S1M0N38/dante.nvim/README.md

 # ✒️ Dante

-A crapy and unpolished grammar checker powered by [GPT Assistant](https://openai.com/blog/introducing-gpts) and [Neovim builtin diff tool](https://neovim.io/doc/user/diff.html).
+An unpolished grammar checker powered by OpenAI models and [Neovim builtin diff tool](https://neovim.io/doc/user/diff.html).
 Seriously, it's just a proof of concept.

 ![example screenshot](https://github.com/S1M0N38/dante.nvim/blob/main/image.png?raw=true)

 ## 💡 Idea

 I want to experiment with the newlly released [GPT Assistant API](https://platform.openai.com/docs/assistants/overview).
 Vim/Neovim builtin diff tool is a good way to highlight the differences between the original text and the suggested one.
+**Edit**: I move from GPT Assistant API back to *chat completions* API because it was easy to implement API in a non-blocking fashion.

 ## ✨ Features

-- Prompt selected line into GPT Assistant and highlight the differences with the original text.
+- Prompt selected line into LLM and highlight the differences with the original text.

 ## ⚡️ Requirements

 - Neovim >= **0.9**
 - curl
-- Access to OpenAI GPT Assistant API
+- Access to OpenAI API

 ## 📦 Installation